a-herzig/anonymp/README.md

 cd ../../..
 ```

-run the automated pipeline on the 16 chunks using 8 CPUs
+run the automated pipeline on the first 16 individuals using 8 CPUs

 ``` bash
 cd anonymp